 As a maker, your first impulse might be to DIY all the things for everyone on your holiday list.
 But if you take on too many big projects at once, it can be easy to fall behind.
 Which is where these small-scale gifts come in.
-Each one knits up super fast while still staying thoughtful and cute.
+Each one of these quick knit knit gifts knit up super fast while still staying thoughtful and cute.
 Talk about a win-win!

 1. Fabulous Fingerless Mitts